Passphrase Competition: We have a winner – again!

 Passphrase_Competition

-And now the results are in, and we have a winner.
+And now the results are in, and there is a winner.
 Again.
-Yes, I've done this one before.
-Let me explain that at the bottom of this post, but first:
+Yes, this competition has been done before.
+The explanation for that is at the bottom of this post, but first:

 WINNER: